Lung Cancer Care at Wellstar

 At Wellstar, people with lung cancer have highly coordinated and collaborative care by a team of lung cancer experts.
 We offer the most advanced diagnostics and leading-edge treatments, including a robust clinical trials program.
 The expertise of our physicians, ease of getting appointments and our excellent network of support led by nurse navigators lead to high patient satisfaction scores.

-As the only health system in Atlanta with a STAT Clinic for Lung Cancer, Wellstar has seen patients in more than 10,000 STAT Clinic visits to help people start lung cancer treatment faster.
-The STAT Clinic model provides patients with the highest level of multidisciplinary care, allowing them to see multiple specialists in the same clinic on the same day.
+As the only health system in Georgia with a STAT Clinic for Lung Cancer, Wellstar has seen patients in more than 10,000 STAT Clinic visits to help people start lung cancer treatment faster.
+The STAT Clinic model provides patients with the highest level of multidisciplinary care, allowing them to see multiple specialists in the same clinic on the same day - now in multiple locations.
 Ultimately, they have a cancer team consensus on the best treatment plan before they leave the building.
 This helps patients get a faster diagnosis and start treatment faster, leading to better outcomes.

 Wellstar is the first health system in Georgia that is a member of the Mayo Clinic Care Network.
-As a result, our pulmonologists, thoracic surgeons, medical oncologists and radiation oncologists are directly connected to Mayo Clinic.
-They can request electronic consultations and second opinions quickly and at no additional cost to the patient.
+As a result, our pulmonologists, thoracic surgeons, medical oncologists and radiation oncologists are directly connected to Mayo Clinic and can request electronic consultations and second opinions quickly and at no additional cost to the patient.

 The multidisciplinary team of lung cancer specialists at Wellstar stay at the forefront of lung cancer screening, diagnosis and treatment, offering the latest in: